Direct Estimation of Pupil Parameters Using Deep Learning for Visible Light Pupillometry

 \subsection{Training}

 We used Pytorch\cite{paszke2019pytorch} to program the neural network architecture, training, and prediction pipeline in a GPU workstation with an NVIDIA A100 SXM graphics card.
-The dataset was split into a train (90\%) and validation (10\%) sets.
+After applying augmentation techniques to the UBIRISv2 dataset, \redc{we obtained a total of 23431 input images and the corresponding ground truth pupil masks and ground truth pupil parameters}.
+Next, we split this dataset into training and validation sets in a 9:1 ratio.
+The input image originally of size (400, 300, 3) was resized to (224, 224, 3) and the pupil mask and ellipse parameters were adjusted accordingly.
+To prepare the input data from the UBIRISv2 dataset, we performed normalization of both the input images and the ellipse parameters.
+Specifically, we scaled the pixel values of the images to a range of \redc{$[0, 1]$} by dividing each pixel value by 255.
+Additionally, the ellipse parameters were normalized by dividing the center coordinates $(x_c, y_c)$ and the major, minor axis $(2a, 2b)$ by 224, the dimension of the input images.
+This resulted in these parameters being scaled to the range of \redc{$[0, 1]$}.
+Finally, the orientation angle $\theta$ was divided by \redc{180$^\circ$}, which scaled it to the range of \redc{$[-1, 1]$}.
 A data generator was created to send mini-batches of data comprising of model specific inputs and outputs required by the model.
 Batch-size was set to 64.
-Models were trained for 100 epochs using the RMSprop optimizer\cite{tieleman2012lecture} with a learning rate of $1e^{-4}$, and weight\_decay, momentum $= 1e^{-8}, 0.9$.
+Models were trained for 100 epochs using the RMSprop optimizer\cite{tieleman2012lecture} with a learning rate of $1e^{-4}$, weight decay and momentum $= 1e^{-8}, 0.9$ respectively.
 A cyclic learning rate scheduler was also used during training to adjust the learning rate of the optimizer.
 The CyclicLR scheduler from PyTorch was used with a minimum learning rate of $1e^{-4}$ and a maximum learning rate of $1e^{-3}$.
-We used the Sigmoid function $g(z)=\frac{1}{1+e^{-z}}$ as the activation function $(g)$ after the decoder $(D)$ and ellipse regression module $(R)$ to obtain the pupil mask $M$ as well as ellipse parameters $\varepsilon$.
+We used the Sigmoid function $g(u)=\frac{1}{1+e^{-u}}$ as the activation function $(g)$ after the decoder $(D)$ and ellipse regression module $(R)$ to obtain the pupil mask $M$ as well as ellipse parameters $\varepsilon$.
 After obtaining $\varepsilon$, we can rescale its original values by simple constant multiplication.